-Select one of the following options:
+4 Select one of the following options:

-Move media into Select if you want to use the keyboard to enter media IDs and one or more container IDs or use a barcode scanner to scan the barcodes on containers the volumes and containers.
-Move all media Select if you want to add all media that are ejected by a session ejected by this to a container. session, into one container Move all media Select if you want to add all media that are listed in an input file listed in a file. to a container. into one container
+Move media into one or more containers Select if you want to use the keyboard to enter media IDs and container IDs or use a barcode scanner to scan the barcodes on the volumes and containers.
+Move all media ejected by this session, into one container Select if you want to add all media that are ejected by a session to a container.
+Move all media listed in a file, into one container Select if you want to add all media that are listed in an input file to a container.

-Follow the prompts to complete the process of logically moving media into containers.
+5 Follow the prompts to complete the process of logically moving media into containers.

-Vaulting container media by using the vitcontainers command
+Vaulting container media by using the vltcontainers command

 After the media eject from your robot, you can use the vltcontainers command to enter the container ID and media IDs.
-The following is the format of the vlt.containers command:
+The following is the format of the vltcontainers command:

 '''

-vltcontainers -run [-rn robot number]
+vltcontainers -run [-rn robot_number]

-vltcontainers -run -usingbarcodes [-rn robot number]
+vltcontainers -run -usingbarcodes [-rn robot_number]

-vltcontainers -run -vltcid container id -vault vault name -sessionid
+vltcontainers -run -vltcid container_id -vault vault_name -sessionid

-session id
+session_id

-vltcontainers -run -vltcid container id -f file name [-rn
+vltcontainers -run -vltcid container_id -f file_name [-rn

-robot number] [-usingbarcodes]
+robot_number] [-usingbarcodes]

-vltcontainers -view [-vltcid container id]
+vltcontainers -view [-vltcid container_id]

-vltcontainers -change -vltcid container id -rd return date
+vltcontainers -change -vltcid container_id -rd return_date

-vltcontainers -delete -vltcid container id
+vltcontainers -delete -vltcid container_id

 vltcontainers -version

 '''